melodyyangaws/sql-based-etl/README.md

 ```
 # Scenario1: Deploy with default settings (recommended)
 cdk deploy -c env=develop

 # Scenario2: create your own username to login Jupyter hub.
 Otherwise, use the default.
 cdk deploy -c env=develop --parameters jhubuser=<random_login_name>

-# Scenario3: by default, the solution creates a new S3 bucket containing sample data and ETL job config.
+# Scenario3: by default, the deployment creates a new S3 bucket containing sample data and ETL job config.
 If you want to use real data to build an ETL, replace the `<existing_datalake_bucket>` to your bucket name.
 # NOTE: your bucket must be in the same region as the deployment region.

 cdk deploy -c env=develop --parameters jhubuser=<random_login_name> --parameters datalakebucket=<existing_datalake_bucket>